zzzprojects/docs/learndapper.com/pages/relationships.md

 The `Tag` class has a collection property representing many posts, and the `Post` class includes a collection property representing many tags.

-Many to many relationships are represented in the database schema as a separate JOIN table:
+Many-to-many relationships are represented in the database schema as a separate JOIN table:

 ![Many To Many Relationship Join Table](/images/03-05-2019-08-53-30.png)